badfun/custom-post-type-auto-menu/readme.txt

 = What about categories and pages? =
 There are other available solutions for that, but if there is demand I could incorporate it in future releases.

+= Can I add existing custom post type posts to the menu? = Some users have many existing cpt's and want to change them to a new menu.
+This can be done by selecting all your custom post types and setting them to 'draft' status, then back to 'publish'.
+The plugin will detect them as new, and they will be added.

 == Screenshots ==